 In the rest of this post, I will only focus on the first 3 stages as these are the ones most of us are in, even after meditating for several years.
 It takes a lot of meditation to reach stage 9!

-But if you are interested in a more in depth discussion of all the 9 stages, I highly recommend the books by Alan Wallace and Culadasa.
-The book form Alan Wallace is called ‘The attention revolution‘ and the one by Culadasa is ‘The mind Illuminated‘.
-These are Amazon affiliate links, if you want to check them out.
+But if you are interested in a more in-depth discussion of all the 9 stages, I highly recommend the books by Alan Wallace and Culadasa.
+The book from Alan Wallace is called ‘The attention revolution’ and the one by Culadasa is ‘The mind Illuminated’.
+These are Amazon affiliate links if you want to check them out.

 What is correct meditation depending on the level you are at?